turri21/gaelco-fpga_Senhor/README.md

 -=(Senhor Notes)=-

+Clone the jtcores along with the required modules.

+Copy the individual cores from inside the cores folder into /jtcores/cores/

 *** This is already fixed in the repo. ***

 JTBIOMTOY mister compilation starts at 03:23:13 with seed 1 on mint